Aid-On/nagare/README.md

 ---

 > **nagare** (流れ) - "flow" in Japanese
-> *Like a river carving its path through mountains, Nagare guides your data streams with grace and power*
+> *Like a nagare carving its path through mountains, Nagare guides your data streams with grace and power*

 Nagare is a next-generation stream processing library that delivers **5-10x performance** improvements over traditional JavaScript stream libraries.
 Built with Rust/WASM for compute-heavy workloads, SIMD acceleration, and designed specifically for edge computing environments like Cloudflare Workers.